wfanni/HolidayCountdown/README.md

 Last time I looked into Angular was years ago, so this was really a challenge for me.
 I started by watching an short course of Angular Essentials and read documentations on the go.
 Google also was my friend during the development. :grin: You can see I didn't really use Pipes and other useful features of Angular too much, for two reasons: this is a small app, that can be done without them in my opinion, and the fact that even though I looked into them, I'm still not that familiar with them.
 I really liked the challenge, I took it on a personal level.
 Although it's for sure not the best solution, I'm really proud I could do it with close to zero experience with Angular.

+* *Update on the font size adjusting feature: It is a tricky challenge and I wish I could've done it better, but I'm happy I could make it work without the pre-made module.
+For now, I handled the two texts separately, as they are different in length, but it could be another addition to try and handle them in one go.*

 **What I would improve/add:**